NaN-tic/trydoc/doc/index.rst

    .. view:: party.party_party_form
       :field: name

-It also has the optional option ``:class: CLASSLIST`` which adds the specified class to the default class *trydocview* (which can be changed with the configuration option *trydoc_viewclass*).
+It also has all options of **image** directive: alt, height, width, scale, align, name, target, class... the ``:class: CLASSLIST`` option adds the specified class to the default class *trydocview* (which can be changed with the configuration option *trydoc_viewclass*).

 Inline usage
 ~~~~~~~~~~~~